Double or Nothing (2020): Storylines

 Double or Nothing featured nine professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television program, Dynamite, the supplementary online streaming show, Dark, and The Young Bucks' YouTube series Being The Elite.

 On March 30, 2020, AEW announced a new title, the AEW TNT Championship, with the inaugural champion to be determined by an eight-man, single-elimination tournament.
 The tournament began on the April 8 episode of Dynamite with the final scheduled for Double or Nothing.
 In the semifinals on the April 29 episode, Cody and Lance Archer defeated Darby Allin and Dustin Rhodes, respectively, setting up the inaugural championship match.
 It was announced on the May 13 episode that former professional boxer Mike Tyson would present the championship to the winner.

 On the May 6 episode of Dynamite, AEW World Champion Jon Moxley defeated Frankie Kazarian in a match.
 Moments later, members of The Dark Order attacked Moxley, Kazarian, and the latter's stable, SoCal Uncensored (Christopher Daniels and Scorpio Sky).
 The Dark Order's leader, "The Exalted One" Mr. Brodie Lee then entered the ring and challenged Moxley to an AEW World Championship match, which he accepted and was scheduled for Double or Nothing.